hassrm08/Ryan_Portfolio/README.md

 # [Project 2: Music Genre Prediction](https://github.com/hassrm08/Genre_Prediction)

-The final project for DS740 - Data Mining & Machine Learning included the observation, cleaning, and analysis of real-life, publicly available structured data.
+This project included the observation, cleaning, and analysis of real-life, publicly available structured data.
 I chose a dataset from [kaggle](https://www.kaggle.com/vicsuperman/prediction-of-music-genre?select=music_genre.csv), containing a large amount of characteristic data about a large variety of songs from Spotify.

 This investigation is focused on the ability to predict a song’s genre based on a series of attributes that are thought to define a song.
 Country and Rock music share many attributes and being able to accurately identify one over the other is highly important when providing the listener with music that matches their preferences.
 Though my analysis focuses only on two of the available genres, it can be expanded to evaluate other genres.
 The data scientists at Spotify (in this case) who create music selection algorithms will be particularly interested in the answer to this question.
 Being able to tweak and improve their predictive methods to drive highly accurate, personalized recommendations is highly attractive for Spotify listeners.
 The differentiation of closely related genres can be particularly beneficial, which is the focus of this study.